UofT-DSI/onboarding/environment_setup/README.md

 ## Updating App Installer on Windows
 If you are using an up-to-date and supported version of Windows, but don't have winget, try updating your apps in the Microsoft Store.
 - The App Installer component must be updated through the store to use the automatic installation script.

+Open the Microsoft store by:
+1. Opening the Start menu
+2. Typing "store"
+3. Clicking on "App Store" or "Microsoft Store"

 #### On Windows 11
 <img src="image-2.png" alt="Update App Installer" width="300"/>